 NOTE: If you have any question or concerns as to when the deadline to file a response is, you should consult an attorney.

-NOTE: Additional instructions regarding the Response to Petition to Modify Custody and Supportcan be found in the packet of forms for Custody and Child Support Modification - Respondent.
+NOTE: Additional information on the Evidence to be presented at the hearing/trial can be found in the instructions for Child Support Modification - Respondent.
 As a reminder, the packet and forms are available through the Self-Help Resources on the Wyoming Judicial Branch website.
 The packet can also be purchased at the Clerk of the District Courtin every Wyoming County.

 **We have included examples of all of the forms you may need with some helpful hints at the bottom of this page.**

 You will need to complete and file with the Clerk the following forms: